Scott Burton has been FHA approved for over 20 years.

 We most often find this on fascia boards, & window trim, especially on the south & west sides of structures.

-Some tips for a finalized repair inspection:
+Tips for a finalized repair inspection:

 Do not omit repairing damaged paint on fences and outbuildings.
 All damaged paint within the lot borders is required to be repaired.